Search via the API

 Which path values can you use?

-The available filter fields depend on how the customer's knowledge base is set up.
-In practice, this includes:
+The available filter fields depend on the setup of the client's knowledge base.
+In practice, these include:

 metadata fields from